jasondilworth/eleventy-base-blog/posts/thirdpost.md

 ---
-title: Ethics.
+title: Ethics
-description: Design in the capita.
+description: Design in the capital.
 date: 2018-08-24
 tags:
   - second-tag